 Even if a public entity has a single reportable segment, it is required to provide all disclosures set forth in the standard and all existing segment disclosures.
-The amendments in the standard are to be applied retrospectively to all prior periods presented and are effective for fiscal years beginning after December 31, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-Early adoption is permitted.
-The System is currently assessing the potential impact of this standard on its disclosures
+The amendments in the standard are to be applied retrospectively to all prior periods presented and are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+The adoption of this guidance is not expected to have a material effect on the System's combined financial condition, results of operations or cash flows or combined disclosures as there is no single CODM at the combined level.